 When you post a tag counting journal, a new counting journal is created, based on the tag counting journal lines.
 For more information about tag counting, see Inventory tag counting.

 A journal can be accessed by only one user at a time.
 If several users must access journals at the same time to create journal lines, those users must select journals that aren't currently being used, to prevent information from being overwritten.
 In situations where multiple departments use the same journal type, it's helpful to create multiple journal names (for example, one per department).
 It can also be helpful to divide journals so that each posting routine is entered in its own unique inventory journal.
 For posting routines that are associated with inventory transactions, create one journal for periodic inventory adjustments and another for inventory counting.

 Posting journal lines

 You can post the journal lines that you create at any time until you've locked an item from additional transactions.
 The data that you enter in a journal remains in that journal, even if you close the journal without posting the lines.

 Data entities support the following types of integration scenarios:

 For more information, see Data entities.

-Not all inventory journals are OData-enabled, therefore you cannot use the Excel data connector to get data published, updated, and imported back to Dynamics 365 for Finance and Operations.
+Not all inventory journals are OData-enabled, therefore you cannot use the Excel data connector to get data published, updated, and imported back to Supply Chain Management.

 Another difference between the journal data entities is the ability to use composite entities that include both the header and line data.
 Currently, you can use the composite entities for: